-Remarks - There is a reclassification of bookstore branches to be properly suited.
+- Remarks There is a reclassification of bookstore branches to be properly suited.
 Therefore, the number of branches may be different from other published documents by the Company.
 Branch includes the small size of bookshop of 20-50 square meters.
 Kiosk means mainly the newstand sales type.
-Points of sales means the sales type that the Company takes charge in managing the products in book corners (including newspapers and magazines) in supercenters of department stores.

-- At the end of 2010 there are 348 existing branches in operation.
-There are 138 branches in Bangkok and its vicinity and 210 branches in other provinces.
-This figure has included the small scale of 23 branches. - At the end of 2010 there are 338 existing branches in operation, using the brand of, SE-ED book center, 4 branches in university book centers. - At the end of 2010, there are 4 SE-ED Book Center network (SE-ED is responsible for all book supplied to the network stores) and there are 2 SE-ED network (SE-ED allows the stores to choose either the name of "SE-ED Book Center" or "SE-ED network since the shop owners can order books by themselves"), and 33 kiosks.
+Points of sales means the sales type that the Company takes charge in managing the products in book corners (including newspapers and magazines) in supercenters of department stores. - At the end of 2011 there are 397 existing branches in operation.
+There are 144 branches in Bangkok and its vicinity and 253 branches in other provinces.
+This figure has included the small scale of 19 branches. - At the end of 2011 there are 387 existing branches in operation, using the brand of, SE-ED book center, 4 branches in university book centers. - At the end of 2011, there are 4 SE-ED Book Center network stores (SE-ED is responsible for all books supplied to the network stores) and there are 2 SE-ED network stores (SE-ED provides special assistance and allows the stores to choose either the name of SE-ED Book Center or SE-ED network but the shop owners can order books by themselves), and 30 kiosks.

 - 5. SE-ED Learning Center In 2006, SE-ED founded SE-ED Learning Center department for organizing all activities for kids.
 In September 2008, SE-ED has located SE-ED Learning Center on approximately 600 square meters at Chamchuri Square Building, the property of Chulalongkorn University, in order to provide complete services on occupational training and training in all sciences, available for the general public including youth and undergraduate students.
 Nowadays, SE-ED provides a variety of activities as follows: - Organized SE-ED Kiddy Camp for young people from 8-14 years, which is normally held during school breaks.
 There are various types of camps to choose, from countryside camp, day-trip camp, to stimulate young people to learn more, while studying the learning behavior of children before the idea becomes amalgamated with other ideas that support the development of Thai children in greater numbers, teaching young participants the courage to learn the study of science, electronic experiments, teamwork, leaderships, self-learning, basic knowledge in survival, moral and, in particular, friendships.
-Moreover, it allows children to participate in several different enjoyable activities for example, young researcher activity, activity base, gaming, exercise, sports, etc. - Organized English Camp 2010 as an activity to promote young kids for the correct use of English Language for communication during the stay in the camp for them to be familiarized with language use, simulating daily language use.
-In 2010, the Company organized youth camps called SE-ED English Camp at Brookeside Valley Resort, Rayong Province, with a total of 54 young participants. - Organized seminar training for management, engineering, computers, specific professions and general knowledge, offering training according to the needs of private and government sectors, as well as general public. - 6.
+Moreover, it allows children to participate in several different enjoyable activities for example, young researcher activity, activity base, gaming, exercise, sports, etc. - Organized seminar training for management, engineering, computers, specific professions and general knowledge, offering training according to the needs of private and government sectors, as well as general public. - 6.
 Plearnpattana School SE-ED's proportion in the joint investment on Plearnpattana School accounts for 48.82% from the registered capital and paid capital worth 170,000,000 Baht.
 SE-ED has cooperated on administration for providing resources and knowledge in order to establish Plearnpattana School as an alternative school.
 Plearnpattana School is expected to develop Thai youth's potential, through its flexible curriculum, to be the mainspring of the nation in the future.
 Plearnpattana School takes children from pre-nursing through Matayom 6.
 Its location is on 32,000 square meters (20 Rai), the suburb of Bangkok.